The platform that

 -

-Badge Score updated daily on every contributor throughout the engagement — if it drops, their allocation drops before your pipeline sees the output
+Badge Score updated daily.
+If accuracy drops, allocation drops before your pipeline sees the output

 -